upleveled/system-setup/windows.md

     HyperVRequirementVMMonitorModeExtensions          : True
     ```

-    If your output looks similar to the ones above, find out the virtualization option for your specific computer and repeat the steps above to enable it on your computer
+    If your output looks similar to the one above, find out the virtualization option for your specific computer and repeat the steps above to enable it on your computer

     After enabling virtualization and you still see the error, you may need to enable Hyper-V. To do this, open PowerShell as an administrator and run the following command: